For All the Single Ladies Not Ready to Have Babies, Here’s an Option

 Postponing motherhood makes sense for those who are building their careers, especially because re-entering the workforce after childbirth is sometimes challenging.
 A 2009 report by Catalyst, a nonprofit that promotes women’s progress in the workplace, showed that many women were reluctant to leave their jobs, and when they did, it was because employers didn’t make easily available “a way to conceivably combine work with the rest of their lives.”

 But with delaying childbirth comes the likelihood of miscarriage or genetic disorders, which increases with age.
 Thus, the process of egg freezing, or oocyte cryopreservation, an increasingly sought-after option for single reproductive women wanting to preserve their fertility.
-From 2009 to 2013, the amount of women freezing their eggs increased tenfold to nearly 5,000, according to Society for Assisted Reproductive Technology data obtained by TIME.
+From 2009 to 2013, the number of women freezing their eggs increased tenfold to nearly 5,000, according to Society for Assisted Reproductive Technology data obtained by TIME.

 The process involves a woman taking daily hormone injections for about two weeks to mature a group of her eggs.
 Her matured eggs are collected from the ovaries during a 15-minute procedure while she is under light anesthesia.
 Those eggs can then be frozen in perpetuity.